NYSCP Perplexing Presentations (PP) / Fabricated and Induced Illness (FII) in Children Practice Guidance - North Yorkshire

 • Objection to communication between professionals.

-• Frequent vexatious complaints about professional.
+• Frequent vexatious complaints about the professional.

 • Not letting the child be seen on their own.

-• Talking for the child / child repeatedly referring or deferring to the parent.
+• Talking for the child/child repeatedly referring or deferring to the parent.

-• Repeated or unexplained changes of school (including to home schooling), of GP or of paediatrician / health team.
+• Repeated or unexplained changes of school (including to home schooling), of GP or of paediatrician/health team.

 • Factual discrepancies in statements that the parent makes to professionals or others about their child’s illness.